Fast and reliable – that is how you want to receive your parcel. And that’s precisely how GLS wants to deliver parcels

-Parcel delivery to a GLS ParcelShop of your choice (not possible for tyres)
+- Parcel delivery to a GLS ParcelShop of your choice (not possible for tyres)

-	- Issue a release authorisation.
+- Issue a drop off permission.
 The delivery driver can deliver your parcel to the address you specify.

 - Refuse acceptance.
 The parcel is returned to the sender.